preetisawant/cloud-foundry/permissions.md

 ## Best practices: Access Groups
 {: #access-groups}

 Consider using access groups to manage and simplify access control for your CFEE.
-Access groups allow you define arbitrary groups to which you can assign access policies.
-Any user added to that group will automaticaly by assigned the group's access policy.
+Access groups allow you to define arbitrary groups to which you can assign access policies.
+Any user added to that group automaticaly is assigned the group's access policy.

 You can create and manage access groups from either the IBM Cloud user interface or through the `ibmcloud` cli.